enpvivek/paint.js/README.md

 ## Contact 📧

-For any questions or inquiries, please reach out to us at paintjs@example.com.
+For any questions or inquiries, please reach out to us at [Email 📬](mailto:enpvivek@gmail.com)